Onboard fast. Pay right.

 An Appointment Letter is the final, legal employment contract that confirms the terms of employment after the candidate accepts the offer.

-Gross Salary: Your total salary before any deductions.
-Includes Basic, HRA, and all allowances.
+Gross Salary: This is your total salary before any deductions.
+It includes Basic, HRA, and all allowances.

-Net Pay (Take-Home): What you receive in your bank account — Gross Salary minus all deductions (PF, ESI, TDS, Professional Tax).
+Net Pay (Take-Home): This is what you receive in your bank account.
+It is your Gross Salary minus all deductions (like employee PF, ESI, TDS, and Professional Tax).

-CTC (Cost to Company): Total cost the company incurs — Gross Salary plus employer's contributions (employer PF, ESI, and Gratuity).
+CTC (Cost to Company): This is the total cost the company incurs for hiring you.
+It is your Gross Salary plus the employer's contributions (like employer PF, ESI, and Gratuity).

 For monthly compliance: